alfr-ruiz/alfr-ruiz.github.io/README.md

 Portfolio to get me into a major recording studio.

 To-Do:
+1. flexbox optimization for scaling across different devices
+2. flesh out archive tree; what else to add...
-1. externally host audio and video files using the Internet Archive
+3. externally host audio and video files using the Internet Archive
-2. HTML to embed media files into home page
+4. HTML to embed media files into home page
-3. use Vanilla JS to create a custom GUI for the media player
+5. use Vanilla JS to create a custom GUI for the media player
-4. JS for dynamic content loading & media lightbox
+6. JS for dynamic content loading & media lightbox
-5. fix: at the home screen AND when returning to it, the address bar should only show the apex domain

 Credits: